 1. Difficulty Swallowing (Dysphagia)

 This is the hallmark symptom of Achalasia.
 People typically have trouble swallowing both solids and liquids—unlike other conditions where solids are more problematic.
+If you want to explore more about this, you can read our another article in which Achalasia and Difficulty Swallowing Explained in details.

 2. Regurgitation